ceford/cefjdemos-data-jdm-user/articles/en/hosting/installing-joomla-on-debian-linux.md

 ## LaMp

-You will find instructions on
+You will find instructions on the <a href="https://wiki.debian.org/LaMp" rel="nofollow noreferrer noopener">Debian Wiki</a>.
-<a href="https://wiki.debian.org/LaMp" class="external text"
-target="_blank" rel="nofollow noreferrer noopener">wiki.debian.org</a>.
 Make sure that you have installed *bzip2* for extracting the downloaded Joomla! package.